ncuskey/probable-parakeet/README.md

 1. Start a local server (required for ES modules): `python3 -m http.server 8000`
 2. Open `http://localhost:8000/` in a web browser
-3. Click "Generate Map" to create a new world
+3. Click "Generate Map" to create a new world with Azgaar-style blob growth
 4. Adjust the various sliders and dropdowns to customize your map
 5. Use the "Show Tests" section to verify functionality
 6. Add `?selftest=1` to the URL to run module validation tests